Giles Martin: Life and career

-Martin grew up without much awareness of the Beatles and was discouraged by his father from pursuing a career in music lest the inevitable comparisons should be made between father and son.
-However, Giles carried on, first playing in the band Velvet Jones, then writing jingles in college.
-In 1995, he was appointed music co-director for the television and radio music countdown show, The Great Music Experience.
+Giles Martin was born on 9 October 1969, which was also John Lennon's 29th birthday.
+He first played in the band Velvet Jones, then wrote jingles in college.
+In his teenage years, Giles worked as an assistant for his father, whose hearing started to decline in the mid-1970s; Giles noted that "I became his ears when I was quite young," helping George hide his disability from the public.
+In 1995, Giles was appointed music co-director for the television and radio music countdown show, The Great Music Experience.
 He worked on the Party at the Palace concert to celebrate Queen Elizabeth II's Golden Jubilee, for which he also produced the subsequent album and DVD.

 In 2004 he produced Hayley Westenra's multi-platinum album Pure, the UK's fastest-selling classical album of all time.
 Other acts Martin has worked with include Kula Shaker, Jeff Beck, Elvis Costello, INXS, Kate Bush, Elton John and the Rolling Stones.

-In 2006 Martin collaborated with his father to remix, rearrange, and recombine the music of the Beatles into a soundscape for Love, a theatrical production of Cirque du Soleil, which opened at the Mirage in Las Vegas.
+In 2006 Martin collaborated with his father to remix, rearrange and recombine the music of the Beatles into a soundscape for Love, a theatrical production of Cirque du Soleil, which opened at the Mirage in Las Vegas.
 His use of digital music production and manipulation techniques allowed him to create Loves musical mash-ups, which he updated in 2016 for the show's 10th anniversary.
 He produced the music for the final Broadway performance of Rent and worked with Martin Scorsese on his George Harrison film documentary Living in the Material World.
 Further film collaborations include working with Ron Howard on his Beatles documentary feature Eight Days A Week and the British action franchise Kingsman.
-Martin was music director for the Elton John bio-pic Rocketman.
+Martin was music director for the Elton John biopic Rocketman.

 In 2009 Martin returned to the Beatles' catalogue with The Beatles: Rock Band, a video game that allows players to simulate performing Beatles songs with plastic instruments.
 Martin produced the title's music, cleaning and reworking the audio to suit the game's mechanics.
 In 2013, Martin produced tracks and served as executive producer on Paul McCartney's New album.
 He was the producer in charge of the 50th anniversary Beatles remix/deluxe editions of Sgt.
-Pepper's Lonely Hearts Club Band (2017), the White Album (2018), Abbey Road (2019), Let It Be (2021), and Revolver (2022).
+Pepper's Lonely Hearts Club Band (2017), the White Album (2018), Abbey Road (2019), Let It Be (2021), Revolver (2022), 1962–1966 (The Red Album) (2023) and 1967–1970 (The Blue Album) (2023).
 Martin was music supervisor for the documentary series The Beatles: Get Back, as well as music mixer along with Sam Okell.

-Martin has served as Head of Sound Experience since 2014 at Sonos Inc., a company that builds wireless home audio systems.
-In late 2018, Martin was appointed as Head of Audio & Sound of the Universal Music Group.
+Martin has served as Head of Sound Experience since 2014 at Sonos Inc., a company which builds wireless home audio systems.
+In late 2018, Martin was appointed as Head of Audio and Sound of the Universal Music Group.
 The role was specifically created for Martin where he is based at UMG's Abbey Road Studios.

-Personal life

-Martin is married to Melanie Gore-Grimes.
-They have two children and live in London, England.